-User experience matters!
-In fact, it is a key differentiator for companies that want to compete in today’s abundance of choice on the internet and software market.
-Improving the user experience through good multilingual UX design can boost conversions and revenue, increase customer satisfaction, and reduce the number of customer support calls, consequently saving costs.
+User experience (UX) does matter!
+In fact, it is a key differentiator for companies that want to compete in today’s competitive global software market.
+Improving your app’s user experience through good UX design can boost conversions and revenue, increase customer satisfaction, and reduce the number of customer support calls – consequently saving costs.

 How Localization Impacts UX Design

-When companies believe that localization is as easy as merely translating their software or website, then they might see all of their hard-won gains in user experience suddenly dissipate.
-Other cultures not only speak another language, but also assign different meanings to colors, symbols, and visuals.
+When companies believe that localization is as easy as mere translation, then they might see all of their hard-won gains in user experience suddenly dissipate.
+Other cultures not only speak another language but also assign different meanings to colors, symbols, and visuals.
 They even use different formats for date, time, and measurements.

 In the traditional product development process for mobile apps, websites, or other software products, UX design and localization are on opposite ends.
 Typically, the product teams start with a mockup and create the user interface taking only one language into consideration.
 The developers will subsequently build the product, and it goes live.
 Only now do most teams think about localization and try to introduce other languages.
 This leads to the following problems: